Update your browser to view this website correctly. Update my browser now

 This work was supported by the Canton of Zürich and a project grant from the Swiss Heart Foundation; a Swiss National Science Foundation (SNSF) professorship (PP00P3_139093) and a Marie Curie Career Integration Grant from the European Commission (CIG PCIG14-GA-2013-631984) to C.M.; a UZH URPP “Translational Cancer Research” Seed Grant to A.B.; and a SNSF R'Equip Grant (316030_150838/1).

 The authors like to thank Dr. Nadia Mercader for insightful discussions, Dr. Stephan Neuhauss and Kara Dannenhauer for assistance with zebrafish husbandry, the ZMB team at UZH for critical imaging support, and all members of the Mosimann lab for support and input.

 Zebrafish for embryo production were kept in the UZH Irchel campus zebrafish facility (Tierhaltungsnummer 150).
 All experiments use zebrafish embryos up to 5 dpf/120 hours.
 Experiments with zebrafish embryos up to the age of 120 hours are not considered animal experiments by Swiss law (Art.
 112 Bst. d) and the revised Directive 2010/63/EU (outlined in Strähle et al., Reprod Toxicol.
 2012 Apr;33(2):128-32.), as confirmed by the animal ethics office at UZH.

-Peer-reviewed by 3 reviewers with average rating of 14/30.
+Peer-reviewed by 3 reviewers with median rating of 9.5/20.
 Review process was triple-blinded.